- Useful Links

 Career and Technical Education

 SB 114 − This would provide grants of up to $500,000 each to 30 school districts, career and technology centers, higher education institutions, employers and labor organizations for public-private training partnerships for high-demand, high-growth occupations, allowing students to earn college credit and industry credentials through work-based learning.
-It also would provide $5 million in equipment grants for career and technical education and $8 million to fund college and career counselling in middle schools and high schools.
+It also would provide $5 million in equipment grants for career and technical education and $8 million to fund college and career counseling in middle schools and high schools.

 Co-sponsors: Teplitz, Brewster, Blake, Fontana, Scavello, Wozniak, Tartaglione and Costa.